roberto-mardeni/vsonline/vs-online/quickstarts/vscode.md

 Ready to get going?
 This document will walk you through how to install VS Online, create a cloud-hosted environment, connect to it, run and debug the environment's application, disconnect and delete the environment.

+> [!IMPORTANT]
+> A Microsoft Account and Azure Subscription are required for this quickstart.
+You can sign up for both, as well as receive various Azure incentives at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).

 ## 1. Install

 > [!TIP]